 Course logistics and requirements

-The course opens on September 15, 2021.
+The course opens by the end of September, 2021.
 Participants can start and complete the course materials at their own pace, but no later than the end of November 2021.

 The course will be linked with the Danube Floodplain Winter Online School (planned for 1st half of November), where participants will deepen their knowledge under the supervision of lecturers.